All Products

 Object Storage Service:ossbrowser 2.0 overview

-ossbrowser 2.0 is a free graphical desktop client for managing OSS.
-It supports Windows, macOS, and Linux.
-The intuitive graphical user interface lets you efficiently upload, download, and delete objects. ossbrowser 2.0 is deployed locally and runs directly on your device to ensure smooth operations.
+ossbrowser 2.0 is a free desktop client for managing Object Storage Service (OSS) on Windows, macOS, and Linux.
+Upload, download, delete, and manage objects through an intuitive local GUI. ossbrowser 2.0 runs locally on your device to ensure smooth performance.

 Note

-ossbrowser 2.0 is an upgraded version of ossbrowser and is not currently open source.
-For more information about the updates in each version, see Release notes.
+ossbrowser 2.0 is an upgraded version of the legacy ossbrowser and is not currently open source.
+For details about the updates in each version, see Release notes.

-• ossbrowser 2.0 is not yet compatible with non-public cloud environments such as Apsara Stack or Alibaba Gov Cloud.
-If you are a user of a non-public cloud, use ossbrowser 1.0.
+• ossbrowser 2.0 is not yet compatible with non-public cloud environments such as Apsara Stack and Alibaba Gov Cloud.
+Use ossbrowser 1.0 if you are a user in a non-public cloud environment.

-• Upload and download objects or folders up to 10 GB in batches.
-You can also preview and edit them online.
+• Batch upload and download objects or directories up to 10 GB, with online preview and editing.

 Important

-• Support for Windows is limited to Windows 7 or later and Windows Server.
+• Requires Windows 7 or later, including Windows Server.

 Operating system